 “I am Rechab and my brother is Baanah.
 We came upon Ishbosheth at midday, when he was resting upon his bed, and smote him under the fifth rib.
 We have avenged my Lord the King of Saul’s seed.
 We have ridden all night to reach you and bring you these tidings.”

 He nodded as if he had received precisely the answer he expected, and took a step behind and to his right, taking an angled, defensive stance.
 The four men who had reached to their swords quietly unsheathed them as Rechab and Baanah were fixated on the ruddy son of Jesse.
-David’s voice boomed as a series of sledgehammer blows, with cold, matter-of-fact confidence, striking their targets precisely, their impact stunning them into paralysis.
+David’s voice boomed as a series of sledgehammer blows whose impact disoriented the Benjamites.
 “When I was in Ziklag after the death of Saul, a man came to me, saying he had slain Saul, thinking he had done me a favor.
 That man was slain where he stood.
 How much more, when a righteous man is slain in his own bed by his own kindred.”
 David finished walking back to his headquarters, a few of his men joining him, only hearing the short-lived pleading of the two men before the sounds of metal crushing and slashing into bone and flesh began and ended.
 “Make sure Ishbosheth’s head is buried with Abner in the place of honor here in Hebron.
-Do as you see fit with the others,” he ordered one of his younger men, who went to clean up.
+Give the others the burial of an ass,” he ordered one of his younger men, who went to clean up.

 David and his men reconvened at his headquarters.
 David’s men were elated, never having believed their long struggle against the Benjamites would conclude so decisively and abruptly and by an internal coup that could not be connected to David.